felipebita/fraud_detection/README.md

 **2.5 - Report Writing**

 A report with all relevant information obtained during the project was written.
+And the notebook with all the code was made [available](https://github.com/felipebita/fraud_detection/blob/main/notebook/fraud_project.ipynb).

 ## **3 - Data Analysis Report**